 Egusi is a type of melon seed with an earthy, nutty flavour.
 The seeds are ground into a powder and used for stew.

 Egusi seeds have been part of West African diets since ancient times.
 They are a great source of protein and magnesium, and other nutrients.

 Also, fufu is a staple food in West Africa.
 It is made from cassava flour which is pounded into a dough, then formed into small balls or pieces, and boiled or steamed.

 Egusi soup goes very well with fufu, especially if you like spicy food.

-What's more, you can also eat it with other dishes such as plantain chips or suya (roasted meat).
+What's more, you can also eat it with other foods such as eba or pounded yam.

 How to make egusi soup from scratch

 - 1 ½ pound cubed beef stew meat